MarioVidoni/OpenAI-Daily-Fact/README.md

 ### Today's fact
 #
-Did you know that the first programming language, called Assembly, was developed in the early 1940s?
-This language is pretty tough to understand as it's written in a binary format, essentially a series of 1s and 0s, and corresponds directly to machine code instructions.
-For a non-computer mind, it would be like trying to read a book written in an alien language!
+Did you know the first computer 'bug' was actually a moth?
+In 1947, Grace Hopper, an early computer scientist, discovered a moth in the Harvard Mark II computer she was working on.
+Since then, the term 'bug' has been adopted in programming parlance to denote any kind of glitch or issue in the code.
+Now that's a truly unusual piece of programming history!